Public Intoxication

 A “public place” does not just refer to publicly owned property, such as a road.
 This definition includes all places that anyone can gain access to, even if it is private property.

 The third requirement of PC 647f makes it clear that being under the influence in public alone is not a crime.
-One requirement of being convicted for public intoxication is that a person must be so intoxicated that they cannot take care of themselves/others or block a public entity.
+One requirement of being convicted for public intoxication is that a person must be so intoxicated that they cannot take care of themselves.
+They must also be unable to care for others.
+Additionally, the person must interfere or block a public entity.

 What Are the Criminal Punishments for Public Intoxication?

 Public intoxication is classified as a misdemeanor in California and is punishable by up to 6 months in county jail and/or a fine up to $1000.
-In many cases, jail time can be substituted with other alternatives, such as probation with mandatory rehabilitation, or community service.
+In many cases, the court can substitute jail time with other alternatives, such as probation with mandatory rehabilitation or community service.

 Penal Code section 647g authorizes a police officer or other peace officer to place someone in violation of public intoxication laws in civil protective custody (drunk tank) until it is safe and reasonable for the defendant to leave.

 Involuntary intoxication is one potential defense.
-If one was forcefully or unknowingly given substances that led to their intoxication, this would disqualify them from being charged with public intoxication.
+If someone forcefully or unknowingly received substances that led to intoxication, this would disqualify them from facing charges for public intoxication.
 Some examples include:

 • Someone slipped a drug in your drink at a club and you passed out in public later